Abidur-Rahman-Chowdhury/learn-redux/README.md

 - bind action with bindActionCreators
 - combine reducer with combineReducers
 - update nested state using immer library
+- How to use middleware in redux with redux-logger to see the result of state after dispatch action

 ## How to create a store